hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/step2-registry.md

 `kubectl get service --namespace kube-system`{{execute}}

-The tag, push and pull commands must all have the same host name for the image.
-Docker also requires SSL access, so the best way to expose the registry sos its consistent from this command line and from within the cluster is via 127.0.0.0.
-Use port-forward to expose the registry
+The Docker tag, push and pull commands must all have the same host name for the image.
+Docker also requires SSL access, so consistently refer to the registry from the command line and from within the cluster via 127.0.0.0.
+Use port-forward to expose the registry.

 `kubectl port-forward --namespace kube-system \
 $(kubectl get po -n kube-system | grep private-docker-registry | \